About Principles-Based Osteopathy

 What is Osteopathy?

-Osteopathy is a manual form of therapy which emphasizes the relationship between the structure and function of the human body.
-This therapy follows a belief in the body’s ability to self-heal and self-regulate, which is why manual osteopathic practitioners do not see themselves as healers, but instead as facilitators to health.
+Osteopathy is a manual form of therapy that emphasizes the relationship between the structure and function of the human body.
+This therapy follows a belief in the body’s ability to self-heal and self-regulate, which is why Osteopathic Manual Practitioners do not see themselves as healers, but instead as facilitators to health.

 First introduced by founder A.T.
 Stills in the 1870s, osteopathy is a science, a philosophy, and a practice.
-The Canadian Academy of Osteopathy teaches a Manual Osteopathy program, and our graduates are certified Masters in Practice of Osteopathic Manual Sciences (M. OMSc’s).
+The Canadian Academy of Osteopathy teaches a Osteopathic Manual Practitioner program, and our graduates are certified Masters in Practice of Osteopathic Manual Sciences (M. OMSc’s).

 What Does an Osteopathic Manual Practitioner Do?

 Osteopathy focuses on facilitating the health of joints and muscles through non-invasive manual therapy, helping to strengthen the framework of the body, and acts as a complementary therapy alongside conventional medicine.